henryjw/knex-db2/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/knex-db2/badge.svg)](https://snyk.io/test/npm/knex-db2)

-**Disclaimer: this library is under active development.
+**Disclaimer: this library is in early stages of development.
 Use at your own risk.**

 ## Description
 This is an external dialect for [knex](https://github.com/tgriesser/knex).
-Require

 ## Limitations
 Currently this dialect has limited functionality compared to the Knex built-in dialects.
 Below are some of the limitations: